valentina-b/out2fashion-weather-clothing-app/README.md

 Due to the fact that the higher basket value reduces or eliminates the shipping costs, I wasn't very surprised to read that [on average, apparel shoppers purchase up to three items in one sitting](https://www.retailcustomerexperience.com/blogs/examining-the-online-apparel-retail-customer-experience/).
 However, it did make me realise the importance of a wide selection of products, product categories and price ranges to encourage the full-basket checkouts.

 The last fascinating information I've come across in two different reports is the fact that up to 90% of apparel shoppers are repeat buyers (according to [Oliver Wyman](https://www.oliverwyman.com/our-expertise/insights/2018/jan/understanding-the-2017-apparel-shopper-journey.html) and [Stitch Fix](https://www.wired.com/story/stitch-fix-shop-your-looks/)).
 While Stitch Fix decided to benefit from this behaviour by personalising recommendations of 1000+ brands, I see this as an opportunity for individual brands or a few brands with similar style to increase their sales.
 It's not uncommon for people to identify their style with an already existing brand.
-Mine would be in that case brands like [Esprit](https://www.esprit.com/) and [Tom Tailor](https://www.tom-tailor.com/).
+Mine would be, in that case, brands like [Esprit](https://www.esprit.com/) and [Tom Tailor](https://www.tom-tailor.com/).

 ### Conclusion of the Research

 Having above mentioned (and many other) facts in mind that I've found, I've decided to build a mobile web app that gives a meaningful purpose to fashion and apparel shopping.
-OUT2FASHION helps you pick out of your closet clothes that you really need for this particular day based on the weather forecast but it also gives you inspirational, shoppable suggestions of what is currently new on the market so that you can stay trendy all year long.
+OUT2FASHION first and foremost helps you pick out of your closet clothes that you really need for this particular day based on the weather forecast but it also gives you inspirational, shoppable suggestions of what is currently new on the market so that you can stay trendy all year long.
+The app is visually adjusted to younger audience as the majority of online shoppersare in their late twenties or early thirties and offers wider selection of product categories and products in order to ensure full chekcout baskets.

 ### Business Goals